 Making a positive impact on people and the planet

-There’s a good chance you haven’t thought too much about the box you received at your doorstep or the cellulose fiber in your baby’s diaper.
+There’s a good chance you haven’t thought too much about the box you received at your doorstep or the absorbent fiber in your baby’s diaper.
 However, did you know that by simply using those products, you are making a positive impact?
 Our use of forest products actually ensures healthy, long-lasting and abundant forests.
 Here are some things you might not know about fiber-based packaging, pulp and paper products, and how they positively affect the environment, people and the economy.

 Using Fiber-Based Products Keeps Forests Growing